dluciv/xmpp-unread-forwarder/README.md

 Technical comments
 ==================

-There is actually a lot of XMPP client libraries and, at the same time, a lack of good simple cross-platform ones.
+There is actually a lot of XMPP client libraries and, at the same time, a lack of good simple and lightweight cross-platform ones.

 Probably the main reason for it is that XMPP actually goes to kick the bucket.
 It lacks mobile features --- its design just does not correstpond to mobile use cases.
 It defines [message carbons](http://xmpp.org/extensions/xep-0280.html)